Apostille USA

 • Many different document categories may require apostille.

-• Birth certificates and FBI background checks are among the most common.
+• Birth certificates and FBI background checks are among the most common documents that need apostille.

 • Financial statements are frequently required for residency and investor visa applications.

-• Federal and state documents follow different workflows.
+• Federal and state documents follow different workflows for apostille.

-• Some documents require notarization while others require certified copies.
+• Some documents require notarization while others require certified copies before apostille.

 • Non-Hague countries generally require legalization instead of apostille.